Privacy

 Controller

-The data controller for personal data processed via baki.io is:
+The data controller (Verantwortlicher under Art.
+4(7) GDPR) for personal data processed via baki.io is:

 A formal Data Protection Officer (DPO) is not appointed: this is a personal site whose processing activities do not meet the thresholds set out in Art.
 37 GDPR or §38 BDSG (no large-scale systematic monitoring, no special-category processing, no employee count engaging the German appointment threshold).
-Direct privacy correspondence to the controller email above.
+Direct privacy correspondence to the privacy contact above.

 Contact